How To Add Legal Pages To Your WordPress Site

 (Google Analytics – Policy Requirements)

-Generating revenue with your website with Google AdSense
+Generating revenue with your blog with Google AdSense advertising

 Google AdWords - Policy Requirements